eosnetworkfoundation/grant-framework/applications/WeFund.md

 - how you intend to use, enhance, promote and support your project in the short term, and
 - the team's long-term plans and intentions in relation to it.
-The long-terms plan is WeFund became the leader in Incubation and Fundraising inside the EOS community and fundation and TrustEVM
+THe long-terms plan is WeFund became the leader in Incubation and Fundraising inside the EOS community and fundation and TrustEVM
 Be able to work with the EOS fundation and TrustEVM to take and build the new technology are necesary for make grow and scale EOS ecosystem

 ## Additional Information